 (And rough around the edges)

-To be sure, most indicators of sheer scale of Hanoi vs Saigon are indirect ones, whether that’s the air pollution that tends to hang over both during most months of the year, or the constant buzz of motorcycles.
+To be sure, most indicators of sheer scale of Hanoi vs Ho Chi Minh are indirect ones, whether that’s the air pollution that tends to hang over both during most months of the year, or the constant buzz of motorcycles.
 I mentioned rush hour above; but the fact is that you’re far more likely to get stuck in traffic, even in the early morning or late at night, than to enjoy harmonious passage in or around Hanoi or Saigon.

 Saigon is cosmopolitan